This site requires a more recent version of Adobe Flash Player to function properly.

 Declining trading commissions

-With close to 9 million brokerage accounts, Schwab is one of the leading online brokerage firms.
-Schwab's revenue per trade has been declining in recent years and stood at about $13 per trade in 2012.
+With over 9 million brokerage accounts, Schwab is one of the leading online brokerage firms.
+Schwab's revenue per trade has been declining in recent years and stood at about $12.3 per trade in 2013.
 With stiff competition in the market and a lot of brokerage firms offering free trades, we forecast the commissions to decline in the near term.

 Asset management becoming increasingly valuable